zio/zio/docs/datatypes/contextual/index.md

   } yield ()
 ```

+## Advantage of Using ZIO Environment

 ZIO environment facility enables us to:

 1. **Code to Interface** — like object-oriented paradigm, in ZIO we encouraged to code to interface and defer the implementation.
 It is the best practice, but ZIO does not enforce us to do that.

-2. **Write a Testable Code** — By coding to an interface, whenever we want to test our effects, we can easily mock any external services, by providing a _test_ version of those instead of the `live` version.
+2. **Write a Testable Code** — By coding to an interface, whenever we want to test our effects, we can easily mock any external services, by providing a _test_ version of those instead of the _live_ version.

-3. **Service Composition** — We can compose multiple effects that require various services, so the final effect requires the intersection of all those services.
-As we see the type inference works well on the ZIO environment:
+3. **Compose Services with Strong Type Inference Facility** — We can compose multiple effects that require various services, so the final effect requires the intersection of all those services:

 ```scala mdoc:compile-only
 import zio._